ajwills72/ajwills72.github.io/willslab-ply.md

 subtitle: Lab compute workstation
 ---

-Installed in Feb 2019 as part of the University fleet refresh.
+Willslab-Ply is a 12-thread multiuser workstation for moderately CPU-intensive simulations; it was installed in Feb 2019 as part of the University fleet refresh.

 ## Specifications

-- i7-8700 @ 3.2GHz, 64GB
+- i7-8700 @ 3.2GHz, 64GB (12 threads)

 - Nvidia Quadro P2000 5GB